 People that have a low muscle mass, like children, the elderly, or people that suffer from any type of diseases will go through the rigor mortis process much faster than people with a higher amount of muscle mass.
 This will be true also when you compare the rigidity rate between humans and different types of animals, i.e., rigor mortis will set in faster with a cat than it will in humans, while the rigor mortis process will be slower in the case of an elephant.

-As you can see, this condition of rigor mortis has some great medico-legal importance, and it will give investigators quite a lot of information when they are looking at cases of murder and of suicide.
+As you can see, this condition of rigor mortis has some great medical importance, and it will give medical professionals and investigators quite a lot of information when they are looking for helpful information, especially in cases of murder and of suicide.

 If you have a question or comment on the article above the please feel free to leave us a reply below.